 Introduced in spring 2004, this program aims to give schools and administrative units a financial incentive to use less electricity.
 The program sets a budget based on past consumption and lets participants “cash in” unused kilowatt-hours; those that exceed their electricity budgets pay the difference out of their own funds.

-By the end of the program’s third full year, participants collectively used 3 percent less electricity than budgeted – netting total savings of $830,000.
+By the end of the program’s third full year, participants collectively used 3% less electricity than budgeted – netting total savings of $830,000.
 The program aims to reduce electricity use by 5% from a 2003 baseline.
-A number of schools and administrative units have achieved this goal, but others have had their baselines adjusted upward to accommodate additional electricity use from new buildings and expansions of research-driven activity.
+A number of schools and administrative units have achieved this goal, but others have had their baselines adjusted upward to accommodate additional electricity use from new buildings and expansion of research-driven activity.

 BUILDING HVAC RECOMMISSIONING PROGRAM

 Stanford is systematically reviewing the HVAC systems of 90 of its largest buildings, then adjusting or repairing the systems to ensure they work as designed.
 Technicians who conduct the reviews also recommend ways to further improve energy performance through ERP projects.
 All 90 buildings have been through an initial round of retro-commissioning and each building is revisited every four years.